daidensacha/mp3-garden-journal/README.md

 ### Credits
-***Flask App***
+***Code Institute***
-Without the Code Institute code along [Task Manager project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) as a reference, I feel this project would have been far more complex.
+I leant a lot on the Code Institute code along [Task Manager project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) as a reference.
 Time and time again, I referred back to examples in the Task Manager project to grasp a concept or find my way through a situation.
+Parts of the code were used in this project, like the materializecss select js validation code.
+Much of the code in my app routes are based on the code from the Task Manager project, and I adapted it to my projects needs.
 ***Theme inspiration***
 I came across some [materializecss themes](http://swarnakishore.github.io/MaterializeThemes/#themes) and used them to develop my theme template.
 I had to update the markup for the latest version of marterializecss and customize the theme to my own needs.
 But analyzing these themes helped me to get a grasp of the structure and function of materializecss elements.
+***ES6 Scroll to-top button***
+The ES6 Scroll-to-top button is from a [Codepen by Josh Mason](https://codepen.io/joshuamasen/pen/OYaYbL)

 ## NOTES